wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 ##### 66 Choice of option to be notified to certain persons

-*   (1) If a notice is lodged in accordance with [section 65(2)(c)(ii)][208], the surviving spouse or partner (the _survivor_) must, without delay, give a copy or copies of the notice in accordance with subsections (2) to (4).
+*   (1) If a notice is lodged in accordance with [section 65(2)(c)(ii)][209], the surviving spouse or partner (the _survivor_) must, without delay, give a copy or copies of the notice in accordance with subsections (2) to (4).

-    (2) If, at the time of his or her death, the deceased spouse or partner was the registered holder of any government stock or local authorities stock (as those terms are defined in [section 64(2)][376] of the Administration Act 1969) to which that section applies, the survivor must give a copy of the notice to---
+    (2) If, at the time of his or her death, the deceased spouse or partner was the registered holder of any government stock or local authorities stock (as those terms are defined in [section 64(2)][375] of the Administration Act 1969) to which that section applies, the survivor must give a copy of the notice to---

     *   (a) the registrar of that stock (if paragraph (b) does not apply); or

     *   (b) any person who has been registered as the holder of that stock in reliance on that section.

-    (3) If, at the time of his or her death, the deceased spouse or partner was the registered holder of shares or debentures to which [section 64A][377] of the Administration Act 1969 applies, the survivor must give a copy of the notice to---
+    (3) If, at the time of his or her death, the deceased spouse or partner was the registered holder of shares or debentures to which [section 64A][376] of the Administration Act 1969 applies, the survivor must give a copy of the notice to---

     *   (a) the directors of the company that issued the shares or debentures (if paragraph (b) does not apply); or

     *   (b) any person who has been registered as the holder of those shares or debentures in reliance on that section.

-    (4) If the death of the deceased spouse or partner means that any sum of money may be paid, under [section 65][378] of the Administration Act 1969, by any person, the survivor must give a copy of the notice to---
+    (4) If the death of the deceased spouse or partner means that any sum of money may be paid, under [section 65][377] of the Administration Act 1969, by any person, the survivor must give a copy of the notice to---

     *   (a) the person authorised under that section to make payment of that sum (if paragraph (b) does not apply); or

     *   (b) any person to whom that sum or part of that sum has been paid in reliance on that section (other than subsection (3)).

-    Section 66: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 66: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 66(1): amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).